Dr. Ulrike Braun

 Prof. Dr.-Ing.
 Michael Manhart, Technical University of Munich, Associate Professorship of Hydromechanics, Arcisstraße 21, 80333 München, e-mail: firstname.lastname@example.org

-The methodological developments from WP 2 are supported by accompanying simulations in WP 3.
-These simulations result in a description of the vertical distributions of spheroids at different particle sizes and shapes in a turbulent surface water or stream simulation facility.
-The models and results are integrated into a software that simulates geometrically complex, application-oriented cases.
-A sampling strategy is derived from the simulation results.
-Relevant material parameters of the particles such as size distribution, real density or surface properties from WP 1 as well as from partners from WP 5 are included.
+The methodological developments from WP 2 were supported by accompanying simulations in WP 3.
+These simulations resulted in a description of the vertical distributions of spheroids at different particle sizes and shapes in a turbulent surface water or stream simulation facility.
+The models and results were integrated into a software that simulates geometrically complex, application-oriented cases.
+A sampling strategy was derived from the simulation results.
+Relevant material parameters of the particles such as size distribution, real density or surface properties from WP 1 as well as from partners from WP 5 were included.

 WP 4 Sampling of real environmental compartment